tSopermon/YOLO-auto-training/QUICK_START_GUIDE.md

 2. **Dataset not found**: Ensure dataset is in `dataset/` folder
 3. **Import errors**: Activate virtual environment with `source .venv/bin/activate`
 4. **CUDA not working**: Use `--device cuda` instead of `--device auto` or specific device numbers
+5. **Resume not working**:
+   - For interrupted training: `python train.py --model-type yolov8 --resume path/to/last.pt`
+   - For extending completed training: `python train.py --model-type yolov8 --epochs NEW_COUNT --resume path/to/last.pt`
+   - The system will guide you with specific examples if you use the wrong approach

 ### GPU Memory Issues
 If you have CUDA available but training fails: